ehtesham-ali/Dead-by-Daylight-Stats-Tracker-CLI/README.md

 Using this CLI is super simple:

 First, you need to change the directory of your powershell (or any other terminal) to where the python file "dbd_stats.py" is located.
-(Note that the Python and JSON file MUST be in the same working directory, preferably in a folder with nothing else in it)
+(Note that the Python and JSON files MUST be in the same working directory, preferably in a folder with nothing else in it)

 - To see how many times you've killed a survivor: